Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/fips/install.md

 {% endnavtab %}
 {% navtab RHEL %}

-The FIPS compliant Red Hat 8 package can be installed using the package distinctively named `kong-enterprise-edition-fips`.
+The FIPS-compliant Red Hat 8 package can be installed using the package distinctively named `kong-enterprise-edition-fips`.
 To install the package follow these instructions:

 {% navtabs %}
 {% navtab Package %}